Residential Customer Charter (full version)

 Customer broadly means someone who buys our water or discharges waste into our sewerage system.
 A person is a customer and is covered by the charter if they:

-- own and occupy a serviced property connected to Yarra Valley Water’s water supply and/or sewerage systems
+- Own and occupy a property that’s connected to, and serviced by, Yarra Valley Water’s water supply and/or sewerage systems.

-- own a serviced property connected to Yarra Valley Water’s water supply and/or sewerage systems, but do not occupy it – for example, a landlord or an owner of an unoccupied property
+- Own a property that’s connected to, and serviced by, Yarra Valley Water’s water supply and/or sewerage systems, but don’t occupy it, e.g. a rental provider or an owner of an unoccupied property.

-- occupy a property connected to Yarra Valley Water’s water supply and/or sewerage systems and are liable to pay water usage and/or sewage disposal charges for example, a tenant or caravan park resident, or
+- Occupy a property connected to Yarra Valley Water’s water supply and/or sewerage systems and are liable to pay the water and sewer usage charge, e.g. a renter or caravan park resident, or

 Enquiry means a written or verbal approach by a customer that can be satisfied by providing written or verbal information, advice, assistance, clarification, explanation, or referral about a matter.